margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> She then collects cellphones; there's a school rule to unplug.

 After chapel, begins class, filled with new concepts to learn;
-<br> students study their books, one page at a time they turn.
+<br> students study their books, and page after page they turn.

 Inspiring confidence in students is her duty,
 <br> helping them learn things like where is Djibouti.

 Students' love of learning she hopes to instill,
-<br> for she hopes they can live lives in which they feel fulfilled.
+<br> for she hopes they can gain key knowlege and skills.

 <br>

 ## The Journalist ##
 He starts each workday a little before nine,
-<br> completing projects due to meet the deadline.
+<br> completing projects to meet the deadline.

 His job is to write about the news in the world,
 <br> shining a light on events that have unfurled.